Most business owners value views, likes, followers, and a huge email list.

 You always need to come up with a great campaign and marketing tactic to expand your customer base.

-So, it's okay to spend money on marketing campaigns to help you get more sales.
+So, spending money on marketing campaigns is okay to help you get more sales.
 It can be through blogs, videos, social media, or even influencers.